Plots

 Circular Economy

-Adapting to Climate Change
+Adaptation to Climate Change

 Consideration of Extreme Weather Events

-Successful Turnarounds: Learning from Case Studies
+Successful Renovation: Learning from Case Studies

-The Contaminated Site Property Evaluation can learn from successful case studies.
-These examples demonstrate how complex remediation projects can be successfully implemented and what factors contribute to their success.
+The valuation of contaminated land can learn from successful case studies.
+These examples demonstrate how complex remediation projects can be successfully implemented and which factors contribute to success.

 Successful Remediation Projects in Germany